duthied/Free-Friendika/README.translate.md

     2. Execute the po2php script, which will place the translation in the strings.php file that is used by friendica.

-       $> php util/po2php.php view/de/message.po
+       $> php util/po2php.php view/de/messages.po

-       The output of the script will be placed at view/de/strings.php where froemdoca is expecting it, so you can test your translation immediately.
+       The output of the script will be placed at view/de/strings.php where friendica is expecting it, so you can test your translation immediately.

     3. Visit your friendica page to check if it still works in the language you just translated.
 If not try to find the error, most likely PHP will give